united-neux/CAD_to_OpenMC/README.md

 The code structure relies on a main class *Assembly*, which maintains the geometry in terms of a list of instances of the subclass Entity.
 A geometry is imported from a (set of) .step files into the entity-list.
 This list is passed on to a mesher-class which generates a meshed geometry.

-CAD_to_OpenMC's documentaion is moving to: (https://cad-to-openmc.readthedocs.io/).
+CAD_to_OpenMC's documentation is moving to: (https://cad-to-openmc.readthedocs.io/).

 # Other options